Revision: November 13, 2023

 16. Pre-fishing & Off-Limits

 - 1-Day Tournament Pre-fishing Rule: At sunset of the Sunday immediately prior to a tournament, fishing by all NBSFA Members must cease on that body of water, whether competing in the event or not.
 Members may use the body of water for other recreational activities (boating, waterskiing, etc.) during the off-limits period.
-(Monday to Friday or Saturday in the event of a Sunday tournament).
-The use of sonar units and underwater cameras are permitted.
+Members will then be permitted to prefish on the Thursday prior to the event.
+The use of sonar units and underwater cameras are permitted during the off limits period.

 - 2-Day Tournament Pre-fishing Rule: Pre-fishing rule for regular season 2-Day tournaments is the same as the rule for 1-Day tournaments.